 The state requires that localities provide a match of 15% of this special technical assistance fund and encourages communities that are interested in the same issues to apply jointly.
-Preference will be given to applications that improve sustainable development practices, realize a commitment from a community's Commonwealth Capital application, and implement a specific Community Development or Master Plan action.
-Additional preference will be offered those communities with lower Commonwealth Capital scores to support towns that have the greatest need for improved land use practices.
+Preference will be given to applications that improve sustainable development practices and implement a specific Community Development or Master Plan action.
+Additional preference will be offered those communities with the greatest need for improved land use practices.
 For FY 2006, applications were due in mid-August for projects that must be completed by June 30, 2006, but no applications were required in FY 2006 if one had been submitted previously.
 Nevertheless, communities are able to submit supplemental information that will likely help boost their scores and competitiveness for state discretionary resources.